MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-C-Contracting-Methods-Contract-Types/part-215-Contracting-Negotiation/subpart-215.4-Contract-Pricing/section-215.404-71-2.md

 (a) *Description.* This profit factor addresses the contractor's degree of risk in fulfilling the contract requirements.
 The factor consists of two parts:

-(1) Technical - the technical uncertainties of performance.
+(1) Technical—the technical uncertainties of performance.

-(2) Management/cost control - the degree of management effort necessary -
+(2) Management/cost control—the degree of management effort necessary—

 (i) To ensure that contract requirements are met; and